Overview. Advice on how Civil Registration information in Cornwall can help those researching their family history is available.

 The GRO District volume numbers for Cornwall are:

 Ordering Certificates.
-Certificates of birth, death and marriage which occured in Cornwall, can be obtained on-line, by post from the UK Office of National Statistics (this link is for birth certificates but there are links on the page for marriage and death certificates), or from the Superintendents Registrar at the following District Register Offices:
+Certificates of birth, death and marriage which occured in Cornwall, can be obtained on-line, by post from the UK Office of National Statistics (there are links on the page for birth, marriage and death certificates), or from the Superintendents Registrar at the following District Register Offices:

 The Register Office, Council Offices, 12 Carlyon Road, ST AUSTELL PL25 4LD